dodona-edu/dolos/docs/guide/README.md

 - [Install Dolos](/guide/installation.html)
 - [How to use Dolos](/guide/running.html)

 By using powerful visualizations, you can see in a glance how similar the analyzed files are.
+Based on our experience with teaching programming courses, Dolos focuses on two main use cases:

+**Tests and exams** where no communication or collaboration is allowed and thus no similar submissions are expected.
+Submissions with a high similarity or with similar parts could a be a sign of possible cheating behavior and are immediately visible in the interface.

+**Regular exercises** where collaboration is allowed between (small) groups of students where teachers want to see if solutions are not exchanged among larger groups of students.
+Dolos groups submissions within clusters to easily identify problematic groups.

-See for example the difference between the submissions for the same exercise used for an test (left) and later as a mandatory exercise (right):
+The example below shows the difference between submissions for the same exercise used for an test where no communication or collaboration is allowed (left) and later as a mandatory exercise where students are allowed to collaborate in small groups (right):

 ![Two plagiarism graphs.
 The first plagiarism graph is of solutions submitted for a test in academic year 2020-2021 with only two connected nodes in the graph.
 The second plagiarism graph is of the same exercise given as a mandatory exercise in the academic year 2021-2022 and shows a lot of connected nodes, indicating a lot of plagiarism.](/images/comparison-exercise-evaluation.png)

 ## Why a new tool?